-I can't make it to Room Draw that night.
+I can't make it to Room Draw at my assigned time.
 What do I do?

 I've heard some students mention a petition out of the residency requirement.
 Can I do that?

 Students who would like to request an exemption to the residency request because of extraordinary circumstances may submit a Non-Academic Petition to be reviewed by the Non-Academic Petition Committee.
 Petitions are reviewed on an as-needed basis.
 Turning in a petition means that your circumstances will be reviewed by a committee, not that you have been granted an exemption to the residency requirement.
 You should not make any other housing plans until you hear from the committee.
 Petitions are available at the Residence Life Office in Hendren Hall, and on the Residence Life webpage under the forms heading.

 I have a learning disability or other diagnosis that means I should have a certain type of housing.
 What do I do?